 And an introduction to my main complaint about it.

 MUCH LATER: Duh!
 I ended up hypothesizing a pale imitation of the 1990’s era manga (and later anime) Family Compo [http://tvtropes.org/pmwiki/pmwiki.php/Manga/FamilyCompo] which featured an impossibly sweet trans* family and their recently almost-adopted teen relative.
 The daughter however has been gender-fluid all her life.
 She currently likes being a girl, but buddy boy can’t figure out if she is really a she, or if it matters.
-For an artifact, it is fairly respectful, though full of anachronisms and idealised crossdressing +/or trans* stereotypes.
+For an artifact, it is fairly respectful, though full of anachronisms and idealized crossdressing +/or trans* stereotypes.
 No moe-blob drawing either..
 Wow!

 Perhaps you have read my previous posts, where prof Saitō is quoted by other writers as the prime source for the idea that Japanese otaku display extraordinary self-control in keeping their fantasy lives separate from their real lives.
 As this is one of the main plot tensions in Genshiken, and because early reports of his work tended to explain this characteristic in a very odd way, I thought I should track a sample of his work down, and this version is prof. Tamaki’s own updated Cliff notes for westerners.
 The article is well worth the read.
 As a bonus, we get some updated musings on fujoshi sexuality as well.
 As a non-bonus, we get something scary..
 (NO! not Astro Boy!!!!)

 Much to my surprise and relief, there is no trace of Nihon-jinron essentialism anywhere in view.
 Perhaps the original oft-mentioned “Japanese culture isn’t big on platonic ideals” thing was a misreading, or early conjecture that was dropped.
 Prof Saitō gets street cred for inventing the term Hikikomori and has spent lots of time dealing with social isolates and obsessives of all stripes.
-While he is sympathetic to Japanese fans, his opinions carry a great deal of weight in popular Japanese discourse on the extremes of fan behaviour.
+While he is sympathetic to Japanese fans, his opinions carry a great deal of weight in popular Japanese discourse on the extremes of fan behavior.

 “Prejudices about otaku based in ignorance have circulated easily for some time, even in my own field of psychiatry.
 One typical (mis)diagnosis is that otaku have a schizophrenic personality disorder.
 (My own opinion is that otaku clarify the limits of the very concept of personality disorders, but I leave this argument for another time.)